Backup-Gits/fix-widevine-and-ffmpeg-opera-browser/README.md

 ## Widevine

 ### Solution One
   You can just install Google Chrome and keep it as a "dependency" on Opera.
-In this case, Opera's default configuration would already pull the WidevineCmd directory directly from Chrome, that is, its configuration would not be necessary.
+In this case, Opera's default configuration would already pull the WidevineCdm directory directly from Chrome, that is, its configuration would not be necessary.

 ### Solution Two
-  The WidevineCdm directory is inside your user's ".config / opera" folder, just not being pointed in the widevinecmd configuration file.
+  The WidevineCdm directory is inside your user's ".config / opera" folder, just not being pointed in the widevinecdm configuration file.
 Your solution would be to just point this directory in the file.

 The WidevineCdm folder can be found by these paths:
 ```